 Myth #5: “Blackberry plants should never be planted near raspberry plants.”

 Regarding raspberry mosaic virus, this myth is the result of confusion between blackberry and black raspberry plants.
 Blackberries are low-risk for contracting mosaic virus; however, black raspberries should not be planted within 75-100 feet of any other raspberry plants.
 This is because black raspberry plants can be more susceptible to viral diseases carried by aphids and may pose a risk to neighboring raspberry plants.

 Myth #6: “Trees that receive the same care should grow the same.”

 Trees, like people, are unique and should be treated and cared for individually.
 Trees of the same type or age that are planted at the same time may grow at different rates.
 This is normal!
 Another thing to keep in mind is that no two planting locations — not even in the same yard — are identical.

 Soil elements can have a different composition from one spot to another and drainage may vary.
 It is highly recommended that you become familiar with your soil prior to planting.
-A great place to start is your local county’s Cooperative Extension System Office.
+A great place to start is your local county’s Cooperative Extension Office.
 This is an excellent resource that will be able to run a soil test on a sample of your soil, usually for a minimal fee.

 You might have heard some of these gardening and growing myths, too, so hopefully this article has helped to ease your mind and put them to rest.
-Can you think of any gardening or growing myths that aren’t listed here?
+What are some other gardening/growing myths you’ve found?